Shovel More, Salt Less: Eco-Friendly Snow and Ice Management

 Dec 21 2017

-- Avoid chemical usage altogether and proactively remove snow as it falls.
-It provides for less back-breaking work after a heavy snowfall and will ameliorate ice issues before they even begin.
-This is the most environmentally friendly method since the only ingredient is good old fashioned elbow grease!
+- Break out the shovel!
+Proactively shovel snow as it falls to reduce the need for chemical deicers.
+It avoids back-breaking work after a heavy snowfall and will ameliorate ice issues before they even begin.
+This is the most environmentally friendly method since the only ingredient is good old-fashioned elbow grease!

 - Consider tackling ice issues by adding traction to the sidewalks before applying a chemical.
 Non-clumping kitty litter, sand, and dried out coffee grounds are great options.
 Use kitty litter sparingly as it may alter the soil structure of lawns lining the sidewalk.

-- Most important, avoid sodium chloride.
+- Avoid sodium chloride – this is the most important tip.
 There are many salt-free options out there!

-- Consider the neighborhood dogs and find pet-friendly ice melt.
-If its qualified to be pet friendly, its also much better for our soil and water quality.
+- Consider the neighborhood dogs (and wild critters) and find pet-friendly ice melt.
+If its qualified to be pet friendly, its also much better for our soil and water.

 - There is no such thing as a perfectly safe ice melting chemical, so do your best to avoid it altogether!

-Watch this great video from DuPage County Stormwater management and learn all about snow and ice management and what you can do to protect our water resources during the winter.
+Watch this great video from DuPage County Stormwater Management and learn all about water-friendly snow and ice management and what you can do to protect our water resources during the winter.

 Friendly reminder: while tempting, don’t let your kids eat snow!
 It essentially scrubs the air of toxins which are then absorbed into the snow that lands on the ground.